 We record investment properties at cost.
 Investment properties include costs of acquisitions; development, predevelopment, and construction (including salaries and related benefits); tenant allowances and improvements; and interest and real estate taxes incurred related to construction.
 We capitalize improvements and replacements from repair and maintenance when the repairs and maintenance extend the useful life, increase capacity, or improve the efficiency of the asset.
 All other repair and maintenance items are expensed as incurred.
 We record depreciation on buildings and improvements utilizing the straight-line method over an estimated original useful life, which is generally 10 to 35 years.
 We review depreciable lives of investment properties periodically and we make adjustments when necessary to reflect a shorter economic life.
-We record depreciation on tenant allowances, tenant inducements and tenant improvements utilizing the straight-line method over the term of the related lease.
-We record depreciation on equipment and fixtures utilizing the straight-line method over seven to ten years.
+We record depreciation on tenant allowances, tenant inducements and tenant improvements utilizing the straight-line method over seven to ten years.